tdd/node-demo/README.md

 Also, remember that Node, because it runs on the V8 JavaScript engine, fully supports ES5, the latest finalized version of JavaScript.
 There is a lot of power in ES5 that you're not used to when programming for browsers and needing to support IE8 or below, so you should get familiar with its new goodies, especially all the new methods on `Array` and `Object`, not to mention `Function#bind`.

-DO YOU TRAIN PEOPLE ON NODE?
+Do you train people on Node?
 ----------------------------

 Absolutely.
-My company, [Delicious Insights](http://delicious-insights.com/), does a lot of JS training, including Node (from January 2014 on).
+My company, [Delicious Insights](http://delicious-insights.com/), does a lot of JS training, including Node.
 While all of our multi-company, pre-scheduled training sessions happen in Paris and in French, we can completely cater in English to your in-house needs anywhere in Europe, or anywhere in the world if you're game for it!

 We're currently setting up our public Node training pages and will link to them from this README when they're available.
 In the meantime, feel free to contact me using the address at the bottom of this page or in the app’s `package.json` file.

-CREDENTIALS
+Credentials
 -----------

 We mentioned before that this demo app needs two sets of credentials to work, one for the backoffice (admin pages) and one for the frontoffice (players-facing UI).